 - Free guided tours.
 There is a possibility to visit the palace with a guide in English FREE (the guide is free, not entrance to the palace)!
 The meeting point is located opposite the Tourist Information office, inside the Heungnyemun gate.
 The tour takes about 1 hour to 1 hour and 30 minutes.
 Tours with the English language starts three times a day at 11.00, 13.30 and 15.30.
 There is no need to book in advance, everyone who will come to the departure point can join the group.
 Guiders will tell you everything about palace history that you will not find in any guide, so it’s really worth joining the group.

 - There is a small traditional teahouse in the palace gardens.
-It is worth to find it and visit!
+It is worthy to find it and visit!
 Attention, payment is possible only with a payment card.

 - An additional, colourful attraction of this place are tourists (including Koreans), who are coming to the palace dressed in the traditional Korean national costume – Hanbok.
 People so dressed can enter the palace area for free!

 - If you plan to go to the Bukchon Hanok village after visiting the palace, take my advice.
 I recommend going out thru the side gate, nearby the Folklore Museum (and not thru the main gate), because from there, it is a distance of about 10 minutes on foot.